CUH Logo

 What is outpatient induction of labour?

-Outpatient induction of labour (IOL) refers to returning home after the induction of labour process has been started and returning after 24 hours for re-assessment.
-If labour contractions begin before this, you will be advised to return to the hospital.
+Outpatient induction of labour (IOL) refers to returning home after the induction of labour process has been started and returning to the hospital after 24 hours for re-assessment.
+If labour contractions begin before this, or you have any other concerns, you will be advised to return to the hospital at that point.

 Why have an outpatient induction of labour?